Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 An electronic visit verification (EVV) system is a method designed to verify in-home visits for personal care services (PCS) and home health care services (HHCS).

-An Open Choice EVV model means that in Illinois a DDD provider agency may choose to use the State EVV Solution at no cost or utilize an EVV Provider Choice System at their own cost.
-Providers who choose to utilize the Provider Choice System must ensure their system is configured to Illinois EVV rules and requirements and the system meets the Electronic Data Interface (EDI) requirements.
+An Open Choice EVV model means that a DDD provider agency may choose to use the State EVV Solution at no cost or utilize an EVV Provider Choice System at their own cost.
+Providers who choose to utilize the Provider Choice System must ensure their system is configured to Illinois EVV rules and requirements and the system is capable of meeting the Electronic Data Interface (EDI) requirements.

 The implementation date is the date Personal Care Services (PCS) and/or Home Health Care Services (HHCS) providers were required to begin using EVV.
 The implementation date also refers to the date a new PCS or HHCS provider is enrolled to become a new DDD service provider.

-Provider Choice System means the portion of the Illinois Open Choice Model chosen by providers to submit EVV data through an EVV contracted provider that is secured independently by the provider.
-All contracted technologies must complete interface testing with HHAeXchange, and providers must complete Data Aggregator training.
-Provider Choice Systems are paid for by the Provider, satisfy all requirements as defined in rule, are compatible with the State EVV Solution interfacing, and are consistent with Federal and State law.
+Provider Choice System means the portion of the Illinois Open Choice Model chosen by provider agencies to submit EVV data through an EVV contracted provider that is secured independently by the provider agency.
+All contracted technologies must complete interface testing with HHAeXchange, and providers agencies must complete Data Aggregator training.
+Provider Choice Systems are paid for by the provider,agency satisfy all requirements as defined in rule, are compatible with the State EVV Solution, and are consistent with Federal and State law.

 Threshold means the State-defined acceptable limit of modified and manual EVV records.
 This is calculated as a percent of paid claims.